Skip to Content

 Recommended fruit portion size for German Shepherds

-If your German Shepherd is new to fruit, it’s best to try experimenting with a small amount of one type so that if your dog does react, you will be able to determine the cause.
+If your German Shepherd is new to fruit, it’s best to try experimenting with a small amount of one type so that if your dog does react, you can determine the cause.

-To be on the safe side, I avoid giving these fruits to my German Shepherd to avoid the risks!
+To be safe, I avoid giving these fruits to my German Shepherd to avoid the risks!

-Avoid feeding your German Shepherd canned fruit as it contains too much sugary syrup and will upset your dog’s stomach.
-Fruit juice is also best avoided because of its high sugar content, and citrus juices like orange will be highly acidic.
+Avoid feeding your German Shepherd canned fruit as it contains too much sugar and will upset your dog’s stomach.
+Fruit juice is also best avoided because of its high sugar content, and citrus juices like oranges will be highly acidic.

 While many fruits in and around your house are perfectly safe for dogs, some are very dangerous, so it’s critical to learn which fruits German Shepherds can’t eat due to their toxicity.

-The main fruits toxic to German Shepherds are grapes and dried variants, raisins, sultanas, currants.
+The main fruits toxic to German Shepherds are grapes and their dried variants, raisins, sultanas, and currants.
 Even low dosages can cause acute kidney failure and death.
-Other poisonous fruits to dogs are avocado, star fruit, unripe (green) tomatoes, cherry stems, pits, leaves, and rhubarb leaves.
+Other poisonous fruits to dogs are avocado, star fruit, unripe (green) tomatoes, cherry stems, pits, and rhubarb leaves.

-If you plan on sharing some fruit with your German Shepherd, make sure you don’t feed him anything you find on this list!
+If you plan on sharing some fruit with your German Shepherd, don’t feed him anything you find on this list!

 Avocado